-How will your chapter achieve True Blue (link to objectives)?
+How will your chapter achieve True Blue?
 How will your chapter work with local Church leaders?
 How can you assist those leaders in meeting the needs and desires of local wards and stakes?
 How will your chapter connect alumni to the university and reignite the feeling of the Spirit of the Y?
 What part will your chapter play in fulfilling BYU’s divine mission?

 You can achieve your objectives, by following these steps:

 - Use the reporting system to build your calendar of events.

 - Chapter checking or savings account are for your chapter operations.
 If you currently do not have an account, you can create an account in your area.
 Reach out to Jason Brown for details on how to create an account

 - BYU account is for money held by BYU Alumni, the account holds funds for Replenishment Grants

 Communication with alumni is critical.
 Alumni begin to see the chapter as a relevant entity as they receive regular communication from the chapter.
 This also leads to finding new people to get involved.

 Email communication can be effective.
 Chapters can send a broadcast email to their chapter whenever they have a relevant message to share.
 Chapters are encouraged to increase the coverage of email addresses in their area by contacting the individuals without email address on their alumni lists and sharing that information with BYU.
 Keeping records current is essential to creating links and continuing links between alumni and the university.